TonyMerlin/Merlin_JsonFix/README.md

 # Merlin_JsonFix
-Fixes and issue with UTF8 and Unable to serialize value.
-Error / Unable to unserialize value.
+Fixes an issue with UTF8 and Unable to serialize value / Unable to unserialize value.

 ###
 Install